Home » Jazz Articles » Album Review » Sun Ra: At The Showcase (Live In Chicago, 1976-1977)

 Album information

-Title: At The Showcase (Live In Chicago, 1976-1977) | Year Released: 2024 | Record Label: Jazz Detective
+Title: At the Showcase (Live In Chicago, 1976-1977) | Year Released: 2024 | Record Label: Jazz Detective

 Comments

-Get the Jazz Near You newsletter All About Jazz has been a pillar of jazz since 1995, championing it as an art form and, more importantly, supporting the musicians who create it.
+Get the Jazz Near You newsletter All About Jazz has been a pillar of jazz since 1995, championing it as an art form and, more importantly, supporting the musicians who make it.
 Our enduring commitment has made "AAJ" one of the most culturally important websites of its kind, read by hundreds of thousands of fans, musicians and industry figures every month.

-To expand our coverage even further and develop new means to foster jazz discovery and connectivity we need your help.
-You can become a sustaining member for a modest $20 and in return, we'll immediately hide those pesky ads plus provide access to future articles for a full year.
-This winning combination will vastly improve your AAJ experience and allow us to vigorously build on the pioneering work we first started in 1995.
+To maintain our platform while developing new means to foster jazz discovery and connectivity, we need your help.
+You can become a sustaining member for as little as $20 and in return, we'll immediately hide those pesky ads plus provide access to future articles for a full year.
+This winning combination vastly improves your AAJ experience and allow us to vigorously build on the pioneering work we first started in 1995.
 So enjoy an ad-free AAJ experience and help us remain a positive beacon for jazz by making a donation today.

 More